Testing to begin on a student-driven A.I. system focused on learning by sharing

 After a year of hard work, School Group will be launching a pilot program in Nepal that connects students with their counterparts in others schools.

-Starting by the end of December, our new learning management system (LMS), will be tested to measure the quality of school coordination, different project model types, curriculum surveys, learning outcomes, IT server reliability and local marketing efforts.
+Starting in 2020, our new learning management system (LMS), will be tested to measure the quality of school coordination, different project model types, curriculum surveys, learning outcomes, IT server reliability and local marketing efforts.

 Students will participate at a number of public and private schools in the country’s Kathmandu, Janakpur, Siraha and Dhanusha districts.
 The pilot program will be completed in several stages, lasting four to six months, before moving on to more extensive in-school testing throughout the country.